‘ANOMALOGONATAE’

 The treatment of the Glaucidium complex is a bit novel.
 The basic structure comes from Wink et. al. (2008).
 Although their taxon sampling is a bit sparse, it suggest five clades in the Glaucidium complex.
 I've applied the old name Smithiglaux (Bonaparte 1854) to the basal clade, which consists of two African species.
 The next clade gets the name Taenioglaux, which has recently been revived (e.g., König and Weick, 2008) for Taenioglaux plus Smithiglaux.
 Next comes the monotypic Surnia, then Glaucidium itself.
 Glaucidium consists of an Old World clade of owlets (Glaucidium proper) and a New World clade of pygmy-owls.
 The latter could take the name Phalaenopsis (Bonaparte 1854).
 For now, I am treating it as a subgenus to maintain consistency with AOU, although a separate genus would make the phylogeny more transparent.

 The rest of the owls are in the subfamily Striginae.
 Otus has been split into the Old World Otini scops-owls and New World Megascopini based on genetic data (e.g., Wink and Heidrich, 1999; Wink et al., 2004b, 2008; Fuchs et al. 2008).
 Surprisingly, they are not sister groups.
 Otini consists of the Old World Otus and Pyrroglaux.
 It is not clear that the latter belongs here, but it seems more likely than the alternatives.
 The Giant Scops-Owl, Mimizuku gurneyi, is considered part of Otus (Miranda et al., 1997, 2011).
-I've rearranged Otus some based on Fuchs et al. (2008), Wink et al. (2008) and HBW-5 (del Hoyo et al., 1999), but a true species-level phylogeny is not available.
+I've rearranged Otus some based on Fuchs et al. (2008), Pons et al. (2013), Wink et al. (2008) and HBW-5 (del Hoyo et al., 1999), but a true species-level phylogeny is not available.

 The three extinct owls from the Mascarenes are in the genus Mascarenotus, which is thought to be closely related to Otus, or may even be embedded in it.

-The Megascopini come after the Asionini.
-Gymnoglaux is probably close to Megascops.
 There has been resistance to separating the Flammulated Owl from Otus with Megascops, probably because it is too different from the screech-owls.
 Nonetheless, the genetic data group it with Megascops, albeit distantly.
 For that reason it gets its own genus Psiloscops (Coues 1899) as in König and Weick.
 I place it basally in Megascopini.

-After Pulsatrigini, comes Strigini.
+After Pulsatricini, comes Strigini.
 Jubula is conventionally place here, although its exact affinities remain unclear.
 My treatment of Strix is a bit unusual.
 Wink et al. (2008) found two clades in Strix.
 One is a Holarctic/Old World clade, the other consists of New World species.
 Some of the New World species have sometimes been separated as Ciccaba, but it has often been objected that they are not distinct from other New World Strix.
 Here I put all of the New World Strix in an expanded Ciccaba.
 That leaves the holarctic Great Gray Owl as the only Strix present in the New World.
 Finally, the African Wood-Owl, Strix woodfordii, which has sometimes been considered close to Ciccaba in the narrow sense, belongs in the Old World clade.

 The last clade is Bubonini.
 DNA is showing that the old generic limits don't work, and the tendency has been to merge everything into Bubo.
 I think this hides the phylogeny too much.
 An improvement would be to use two genera, Bubo as constituted here and Ketupa.
 However, given that some of these species (and even former genera) are mophologically distinct, I think a better solution is to break the clade sister to Bubo into three genera.